genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ## Types

-In the `src/app/types` folder add the types which are used by the Genesis header and layouts.
+In the **src/app/types** folder, add the types that are used by the Genesis header and layouts.

 ### layout.ts